 When I arrived I asked the children if they liked dancing, and most replied with a firm no. However, by the end of the first session the children loved it!
 For each class I choreographed a dance and on my last day the children performed their dances for the rest of the school.
 Even the students who did not wish to dance enjoyed the show.
 It was a very proud moment for me: seeing so many children enthusiastically perform the dances they had learnt.

 The most heart-warming experience during my time at Anjali was walking past the children during lunch and catching them practising my routines!
 For me, my time at Anjali was a really rewarding experience: being able to teach children something they learnt so quickly and that they really enjoyed and had fun doing.
 Anjali is a truly amazing place with such fantastic children and brilliant staff and volunteers.
 My three weeks there were some of the best of my life.
 It’s such a friendly environment and a fantastic fun experience.
 If I could go back this second, I would without hesitation.
 Thank you Anjali!

 I’m Rozsa, I’m 32 and spent 7 weeks with Anjali in the spring of 2015.
 I helped with fundraising from local hotels, administrative tasks, small workshops, the ‘Made in Cambodia’ market and any ad hoc tasks where Anjali needed help.

-I left my corporate job and arrived in Asia with a thought of traveling but in the meantime also giving back something to the locals, therefore Anjali was the perfect place for me.
+After leaving mycorporate job I arrived in Asia with a thought of traveling but in the meantime also giving back something to the locals, therefore Anjali was the perfect place for me.
 I learned to be patient, more accepting and understanding for the world especially that not everything is a given for children on this planet.